spasiu/precourse/old_files/pages/callbacks.md

 - _setInterval_:

-    _Takes a callback function and the a number of milliseconds as arguments and executes the callback function every x milliseconds._
+    _Takes a callback function and the number of milliseconds as arguments and executes the callback function every x milliseconds._

     _**Example:**_ `setInterval(() => console.log(1), 1000)`

 - _setTimeout_:

-    _Takes a callback function and the a number of milliseconds as arguments and executes the callback once, x milliseconds after setTimeout was called._
+    _Takes a callback function and the number of milliseconds as arguments and executes the callback once, x milliseconds after setTimeout was called._

     _**Example:**_ `setTimeout(() => console.log(10), 10000)`